-I fish throughout the year.
-Each month offers a different species in a different place.
+I fish all year.
 I usually have my boat serviced in February.
-For me at least, the impact of COVID 19 changed fishing this year.
+For me, at least, COVID 19 changed fishing this year.

 The Impact of COVID 19 Changed my Summer

 My boat is where I parked it after my last fishing trip in early February.
-My motor home is right in front of the boat.
-That hasn’t been moved since late November.
-I should tell you that my wife won’t let me take the boat out by myself anymore, now that I am old.
-With COVID 19 around, it was tough to find someone to fish with.
-The impact of COV19 changed my summer.
-We had planned to camp in several different parks.
+The motorhome is right in front of the boat and hasn’t moved since late November.
+I should tell you that my wife won’t let me take the boat out by myself anymore because I am old.
+With COVID 19 made it tough to find someone to fish with.
+COVID 19 changed my summer.
+We had planned to camp and fish in several different places.
 Instead, we stayed home.
-I had hoped to spend the summer fishing on a lake in Southern California.
-I stayed home.
 I did prepare for fishing next year.

-Although modern lures are fairly inexpensive, I use older models as much as I can.
-This means that paint chips over the years.
+I use lures for years unless I lose them.
+This means that paint chips and hooks dull and rust.
 Swivels bend.
-Treble hooks loose their points.
+Treble hooks break.
 So this summer, when I couldn’t fish, I repaired lures.
-I need to use a fly tying mirror now.
-The work is tiny but I enjoy it.
-I replace the split rings at the head of the lure and at the tail.
-If paint is chipped, I touch it up.
-Sometimes, even the depth planes on the lures need to be straightened or sanded.
-When I find a lure that works, I stick with it.
-Most of the old lures I have are balanced better than new models.
-So I repair then.
+I need to use a fly tying mirror now because the work is tiny.
+I replace the split rings at the head and tail and touch up chipped paint.
+Sometimes, I even straighten or sand the depth planes on the lures.
+When I find a lure that works, I stick with it and repair.
+I did this before COVID 19, but now it gives me something to do.

 While the Impact of COV19 has curtailed fishing, I figure I might as well check all my equipment.
-I check some superficial things on the boat, but generally take it to a marina for an annual overhaul.
-I make sure the bilge pump works.
-I check the running lights.
-I check the blower.
-Even the fire extinquisher is checked.
-Ropes need to be checked and wrapped.
-Boat Bumpers need to be clean with new harness.
-Life jackets should be washed and free from mildew.
-Everything related to fishing can be checked when there is no fishing.
-I even clean my anchor,
+Although I check some superficial things on the boat, generally I take it to a marina for an annual overhaul.

-From old gum wrappers to petrified worms to spilled split shots, my tackle box is a mess at the end of every season.
-I had started using a cloth bag with plastic inserts for each type of take I hve.
+With gum wrappers and petrified worms, my tackle box is a mess at the end of every season.
+I use a cloth tackle bag with plastic inserts for each type of tackle.
 This makes it pretty easy to clean.
-There is little work, when starting to fish, to have line wrapped through 5 or 6 lures with a hook on one end stuff in the bag.
-These things can be fix before the season or because of the impact of COV19.

-For many of us, this summer has been disappoint because the impact of COV19 prevented us from fishing.
+For many of us, this summer has been a disappointment because COVID 19 prevented us from fishing.
 I passed the time working on my equipment.
 It was fun.
 I feel ready for the winter season.
-Who know, even a little less pressure on the fish because of the impact of COV19 might make fishing better in the future.
+Who knows, even a little less pressure on the fish because of the impact of COVID 19 might make fishing better in the future.

-After a full day fishing or a day just working on my equipment, my joints ache.
+After a full day fishing or just working on my equipment, my joints ache.
 I want to relax but sometimes ache so much I can’t.
 I have started rubbing CBD on my fingers and elbows for almost instant relief.
-If I want to keep on work I can.
-Give this a try.
+If you have joint pain, give this a try.
 Its full spectrum CBD extracted from USA grown hemp.
-I cures what ails ya.
+It cures what ails ya.